27escape/App-Basis-ConvertText2/README.md

 </tr>
 </table>

-code-blocks **ALWAYS** start at the start of a line without any preceding whitespace.
+Code-blocks **ALWAYS** start at the start of a line without any preceding whitespace.
 The 'top' line of the code-block can wrap onto subsequent lines, this line is considered complete when the final '}' is seen.
 There should be only whitespace after the closing '}' symbol before the next line.

 We use this construct to create our own handlers to generate HTML or markdown.